Richard-Guignon/richard-guignon.github.io/_projects/POPS by Orange.md

 We received several [awards](/resume/#awards) and the Pops has been in demonstration during the **Mobile World Congress** 2017.

-During 2017, thanks do the **POPS** (rebranded **Live Module**), the police [dismantled a network](https://www.linkedin.com/pulse/gr%C3%A2ce-au-live-module-dorange-la-police-d%C3%A9mant%C3%A8le-un-r%C3%A9seau-bretones/) that stole nearly 1,200 bicycles a year.
+During 2017, thanks to the **POPS** (rebranded **Live Module**), the police [dismantled a network](https://www.linkedin.com/pulse/gr%C3%A2ce-au-live-module-dorange-la-police-d%C3%A9mant%C3%A8le-un-r%C3%A9seau-bretones/) that stole nearly 1,200 bicycles a year.

 ![400x400](/assets/img/projects/pops-SDK.jpg "Pops SDK"){:.lead width="800" height="100" loading="lazy"}